JCSDA/jedi-docs/docs/developer/building_and_testing/configuration.rst

     template <typename MODEL> void testSimulateObs() {

         [...]
+        // Example 1

-        const eckit::LocalConfiguration obsconf(TestEnvironment::config(), "Observations");
+        const eckit::LocalConfiguration obsconf(TestEnvironment::config(), "observations");

+        // Example 2
         std::vector<eckit::LocalConfiguration> conf;
-        obsconf.get("ObsTypes", conf);
+        TestEnvironment::config().get("observations", conf);

 This illustrates an important point, namely that new configuration objects are constructed through the derived (child) class of :code:`eckit::LocalConfiguration` rather than the base class of :code:`eckit::Configuration` (whose constructors are protected).
-The constructor shown here takes two arguments.
+The constructor shown in example 1 takes two arguments.
 The first is the output of the :code:`TestEnvironment::config()` method.
 This returns a copy of the Configuration object that was used to create and initialize the :code:`test::TestEnvironment` object itself, as shown :ref:`above <config-cpp-seg1>`.
-The second argument is a string that serves to extract a component of that Configuration, in particular, everything contained under the **Observations** section of the :ref:`YAML file <yaml-file>`.
+The second argument is a string that serves to extract a component of that Configuration, in particular, everything contained under the **observations** section of the :ref:`YAML file <yaml-file>`.
 This component is placed in the **LocalConfiguration** object **obsconf**.

 YAML and JSON objects are hierarchical and self-similar.
-So, the **Observations** component of the YAML file can be treated as a self-contained YAML object in its own right, with its own components.
+So, the **observations** component of the YAML file can be treated as a self-contained YAML object in its own right, with its own components.
 Configuration objects are the same way.
 One can define an :code:`eckit::Configuration` object that includes the contents of the entire YAML file, as is the case for :code:`TestEnvironment::config()`, or one can define an :code:`eckit::Configuration` object that contains only a particular component of the top-level YAML structure, as is the case for :code:`obsconf`.
 Remember that **LocalConfiguration** objects *are* **Configuration** objects since the former is a child (derived class) of the latter.

 It's tempting to think of **LocalConfiguration** objects as components of **Configuration** objects but this is incorrect.
 One could in principle have an :code:`eckit::LocalConfiguration` object refer to the YAML file as a whole and a :code:`eckit::Configuration` object refer to a single section, though this is rarely done.
 The **Local** in **LocalConfiguration** refers to a local component of the JEDI code, not a local section of the YAML file.
 You can create, access, and even change :code:`eckit::LocalConfiguration` objects in a way that is not possible with :code:`eckit::Configuration` objects.
 In short, **LocalConfiguration** objects are local instantiations of **Configuration** objects that you can use to access the configuration file.

 Variables, parameters, and other settings in the config file can be read by means of the various **get()** methods of the :code:`eckit::Configuration` class.
 Paths are relative to the top-level of the YAML/JSON hierarchy that is contained in the Configuration object.
 Two examples are shown :ref:`above <config-cpp-seg1>`.
-Since the :code:`TestEnvironment::config()` object contains the entire YAML file, the top level of the hierarchy includes the top-level components of the :ref:`YAML file <yaml-file>`, namely the variables **test_framework_runtime_config**, **window_begin**, and **window_end**, as well as the multi-component YAML objects **LinearObsOpTest** and **Observations**.
+Since the :code:`TestEnvironment::config()` object contains the entire YAML file, the top level of the hierarchy includes the top-level components of the :ref:`YAML file <yaml-file>`, namely the variables **window_begin** and **window_end**, as well as the multi-component YAML object **observations**.
 The first of these top-level variables is read using the :code:`config.getString()` method and placed into the local variable :code:`args`.
 One could access other levels of the hierarchy using periods as separators, for example:

 .. code:: C++

-    std::cout << "The TL tolerance is: " << TestEnvironment::config().getDouble("LinearObsOpTest.tolerenceTL") << std::endl;
+    std::cout << "The TL tolerance is: " << TestEnvironment::config().getDouble("linear obs operator test.tolerance TL") << std::endl;

-In the second example shown :ref:`above <config-cpp-seg2>`, the :code:`obsconf` object only contains the **Observations** section of the YAML file.
+In the second example shown :ref:`above <config-cpp-seg2>`, the :code:`obsconf` object only contains the **observations** section of the YAML file.
 At the top level of this section is **ObsTypes**, which is itself a vector of configuration objects.
 Our example :ref:`YAML file <yaml-file>` only includes one item in **ObsTypes**, namely **Radiosonde**, but other Applications may include more.
 Since **ObsTypes** can include multiple components, the **ObsType: Radiosonde** declaration in the YAML file is preceded by a dash: :code:`- ObsType: Radiosonde` (recall that this indicates a sequence or list in YAML).
 So, in order to read this component of the YAML file, :ref:`the second code segment above <config-cpp-seg2>` first defines the variable **conf** as a vector of **LocalConfiguration** objects.
 Then it uses the :code:`eckit::Configuration::get()` method to read it from the YAML file.

 Note another feature of the Configuration class highlighted in the two examples above.
 One uses a specific **getString()** method to retrieve a string, the other uses a generic **get()** interface to retrieve a vector of **LocalConfiguration** objects.
 Both options are available.
 For further details see the :ref:`Summary of Configuration Methods <config-methods>` below.